christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - PriorityBlockingQueue for simple load balancing
     - Naive implementation (balanced per absolute # of partitions, not by time splits or per actual load); better partitioning approaches see background#Partitioning and Sharding + conclusion
 - Show diagram of partitioning approach
+- "data partitions can be defined according to both time slice and time-series ID" [@wang2020iotdb]
+- In this implementation, currently only per stream ID

 ### Messaging between Raft Nodes using gRPC and Protocol Buffers